szsb26/Alphazero-CS/README.md

 "alphazero_compressedsensing_nonoise_hierarchical" and "alphazero_compressedsensing_nonoise_hierarchical_v2" are the current most stable versions.
 The difference between these two is that v2(the second file) contains functionality for hierarchical learning and code for manipulating the Monte Carlo Tree during training.

 "current_version/alphazero_compressedsensing_nonoise_hierarchical_v2" is the most recent code(which may contain bugs) which provides optimizations for GPU and CPU usage.
 The goal is to add functionality for parallel MCTS simulations and move linear algebra computations and Monte Carlo Tree Search over to the GPU.

 # General Usage
 To start running the alphazero algorithm, simply run "python main.py" after navigating to the appropriate folder.
 All parameters in the algorithm are contained in main.py.

+In each of these folders, the following crucial folders hold:
+- source code for the general alphazero algorithm structure
+- alphazero_testing: holds source for testing the algorithm
+- compressed_sensing: holds source for the policy neural network and game rules
+- fixed_sensing_matrix: either is empty or holds a single .npy file which the user provides if he/she wants to pre-load a sensing matrix A
+- network_checkpoint: holds all trained policy value networks trained up to a specified number of iterations specified in main.py
+- training_data: holds all generated training data during the course of the algorithm.
+- skip_network: (not important to run the base Alphazero algorithm) needs to hold the weights and model of the neural network to skip depths in the MCTS tree if hierarchical learning is used.

 # Examples of Trained Policy/Value Networks
 Below, we include some examples of trained policy/value networks(without MCTS during inference/testing) versus popular compressed sensing algorithms.
 The first plot is the recovery accuracy for the 7 by 15 matrix on 6000 signals (1000 signals per sparsity on the x-axis) using 3 algorithms: